kennethrioja/secondbrain/talks.md

 Here is a list of each of the take home messages I got from the courses :

 1. Pitch: build trust, simulate interest in your company (not your product), start a conversation.
 “Our (product) Helps (people) Who want to (action) By (our uniqueness) And Unlike (market analysis)”
+	- When in doubt, lean on the formula, “accomplished [X] as measured by [Y], by doing [Z].” cf. [google](https://www.google.com/about/careers/applications/how-we-hire/?hl=en_US)

-2. Top 3 reasons of failure : No market; Ran out of… (cash); Not the right… (team)
+3. Top 3 reasons of failure : No market; Ran out of… (cash); Not the right… (team)

-3. Market Analysis: Do a Lean Canvas and a Value Proposition Canvas.
+4. Market Analysis: Do a Lean Canvas and a Value Proposition Canvas.

-4. Accounting: (So much to say) GAAP, Accounting Equation, Balance Sheet, Income Statement, Statement of Cash Flow
+5. Accounting: (So much to say) GAAP, Accounting Equation, Balance Sheet, Income Statement, Statement of Cash Flow

-5. Financial Planning: People/staff cost the most
+6. Financial Planning: People/staff cost the most

-6. IP Protection: Trademarks, Copyrights, Design, Patents
+7. IP Protection: Trademarks, Copyrights, Design, Patents

-7. WhereToPlay: Compete in different market
+8. WhereToPlay: Compete in different market

-8. Financing & Funding: Market Pull not Technology Push.
+9. Financing & Funding: Market Pull not Technology Push.
 Grasp investors by showing you have clients.

-9. Building a strong team: Never pay with a share.
+10. Building a strong team: Never pay with a share.

-10. Product Development: Go for the low hanging fruits within a short amount of time.
+11. Product Development: Go for the low hanging fruits within a short amount of time.
 Start with value then you can define cost.

-11. Presentation skill: Call for action, focus on the problem you're trying to solve.
+12. Presentation skill: Call for action, focus on the problem you're trying to solve.

 # 07.12.2023 - UNIGE, Numérique et Inclusion à l'école: quelles réponses dans la formation à l'enseignement ?